-The Heyward-Washington House in historic Charleston is the city’s first house museum.
+The Heyward-Washington House in historic Charleston was the city’s first house museum.
 The Georgian home was built between 1770 and 1772 by rice planter Daniel Heyward for his son, Thomas Heyward.
-Thomas Heyward was an artillery officer in the American Revolution, and more notably, a signer of the Declaration of Independence.
+Thomas Heyward was an artillery officer in the American Revolution, and even more notably, a signer of the Declaration of Independence.

 President George Washington stayed here during his 1791 visit to the city.
 In 1929 the Charleston Museum purchased and restored the home.
 The museum then opened it to the public and still operates it today.
-Interestingly, a close replica of this house exists in the small South Carolina town of Winnsboro.
-There, the Ketchin Building houses the Fairfield County Historical Museum.

 The Heyward-Washington House is listed in the National Register:

 The Heyward-Washington House is a very fine three-story brick Charleston “double house” which commemorates the residence of Thomas Heyward, Jr., one of the signers of the Declaration of Independence.
 Built in 1770-71 and acquired by Thomas Heyward, Jr. from his father in 1777, the house was implicitly deemed outstandingly worthy when chosen in 1791 to shelter President Washington when he visited the city on his Southern tour that year.
 Since then, the house has been called the Heyward-Washington House.

 Heyward was born in 1746 in Jasper County, South Carolina, the eldest son of one of the wealthiest rice planters of South Carolina.
 He was one of five delegates from South Carolina sent to the Second Continental Congress in 1776, signed the Declaration of Independence, and served in Congress until the end of 1778 when he returned to his home state to become a circuit judge.